Helmut Schmidt University

 Funding

-This exchange is open to regular, full-time students in any faculty at the U of C, who have completed at least 1 full year (10 courses) at the post-secondary level, with a minimum cumulative GPA of 2.7 (B-).
-Preference is given to students in the CMSS program.
+This exchange is open to regular, full-time students at UCalgary, who have completed at least 1 full year (10 courses) at the post-secondary level, with a minimum cumulative GPA of 2.7 (B-).
+Undergraduate students who wish to attend HSU masters-level courses must have completed at least 4 full years (40 courses) before the start of the exchange.

 Do I need to speak German?